-The strongest type of pump is the electric, heavy-duty breast pump which is approved by the FDA for safe use by multiple users, and each woman utilizes her own collection kit (typically includes breast shields and tubing).
+One type of pump is the electric, heavy-duty breast pump which is approved by the FDA for safe use by multiple users, and each woman utilizes her own collection kit (typically includes breast shields and tubing).
 These pumps are more durable and powerful to support more frequent pumping of breast milk.
 The pumps tend to be larger and heavier, and therefore, not as portable as the typical electric personal breast pump.
 These devices are typically available in the hospital setting for mothers who have infants that are still hospitalized.
 Lactation consultants, specialty medical supply stores, and durable medical equipment (DME) supply sources may rent or sell hospital-grade breast pumps.
 The FDA (2012) states on their website:

 Please note that the term "hospital-grade pump" is not recognized by the FDA and there is no consistent definition for this term, so individual companies could mean different things when they label their breast pumps as hospital-grade.

-An electric, heavy-duty, hospital grade breast pump is recommended for mothers who are completely dependent on the expression of pumped breast milk (initiation or continuation of milk production) due to circumstances that do not allow for breastfeeding.
+An electric, heavy-duty, hospital grade breast pump is recommended for mothers who are dependent on the expression of pumped breast milk (initiation or continuation of milk production) due to circumstances that do not allow for breastfeeding.
 Expressed breast milk is needed for times when the infant is unable to breastfeed due to medical (for example, confinement in an intensive care unit, prematurity, apnea, etc.) and/or congenital reasons (for example, a cleft lip).
-During these situations, the mother needs to extract breast milk in order to provide adequate, necessary nutrients for healthy growth and development.
+During these situations, the mother needs to extract breast milk in order to provide nutrients necessary for healthy growth and development.

 The National Association of Neonatal Nurses (NANN, 2011) issued a position statement on the use of human milk and breastfeeding in the neonatal intensive care unit (NICU).
 Recommendations include use of a hospital-grade electric pump with a double collection kit to initiate lactation and establish an adequate milk supply.
 NANN states it is critical to monitor early and frequent breast milk supply from pumping during the first 2 weeks to ensure that the mother will have an adequate supply at the time of the infant's discharge.